StarkGoku10/Pb_lite_Edgedetection/README.md

 ### Prerequisites

 Ensure you have Python 3.8 or later installed.
-Install additional dependencies listed in the `requirements_pblite.txt` file.
+Install additional dependencies listed in the `requirements.txt` file.

-### Setup Instructions
+#### Setup Instructions

 1. **Clone this repository**:
    ```bash